Best practices for client deployment in Configuration Manager

 Use File-Based Write Filters for Windows Embedded devices

 Embedded devices that use Enhanced Write Filters (EWF) are likely to experience state message resynchronizations.
 If you have just a few embedded devices that use Enhanced Write Filters, you might not notice this.
 However, when you have a lot of embedded devices that resynchronize their information, such as sending full inventory rather than delta inventory, this can generate a noticeable increase in network packets and higher CPU processing on the site server.

 When you have a choice of which type of write filter to enable, choose File-Based Write Filters and configure exceptions to persist client state and inventory data between device restarts for network and CPU efficiency on the Configuration Manager client.
-For more information about write filters, see Planning for client deployment to Windows Embedded devices in System Center Configuration Manager.
+For more information about write filters, see Planning for client deployment to Windows Embedded devices.

 For more information about the maximum number of Windows Embedded clients that a primary site can support, see Supported operating sysetms for clients and devices.